Updated on: October 28, 2021

 Start on Day One

-You can begin to increase the potential value of your vehicle as a trade-in long before the time comes to bring it to a dealership.
+You can begin to increase the potential value of your vehicle as a trade-in (and to any potential buyers) long before the time comes to bring it to a dealership.
 Staying on top of regular maintenance items such as oil changes, tire rotations, brake jobs, and other preventive measures will increase your car’s value by extending its lifespan.
 Be sure to document all maintenance and repairs in your car’s service manual.
 If you always have the dealership you bought your car from handle maintenance work, that same dealership should be your first stop when it comes to trading in that vehicle.
 A dealer that is familiar with the work done on the car will be more inclined to provide a favorable valuation.

 If you complete any major repairs or purchase any big-ticket items (like new tires) within six months of trading in your car, be sure to save your receipts.
 Document everything and you’ll have a better chance of leveraging your expenses as an investment in the car.